*This post is out of date to see an updated list of terms please visit our Glossary

 Thankfully we are not involved in accidents every day, so it’s not surprising when it comes to be making a personal injury claim we can often feel overwhelmed by the whirlwind of legal jargon that is used.
 Have a look at our jargon buster for a straightforward explanation of some of the most common terms.

-Minster Law is with you every step of the way, if you have any questions regarding your claim please contact us on 01924 582 600.
+Minster Law is with you every step of the way, if you have any questions regarding your claim please contact us 0345 600 6980

-General damages refers to the compensation for pain, suffering and loss of amenity, which is set out in the medical report. eg. loss of enjoyment of life or a reduction in ability to perform everyday tasks.
+General damages refer to the compensation for pain, suffering and loss of amenity, this will be set out in the medical report.

 |Special damages refer to any additional expenditure, some examples would be, loss of earnings, medication or travel expenses.

 |A litigation friend is someone who acts on behalf of someone under the age of 18 or someone who lacks mental capacity in bringing forward their injury claim.